shunisme/Money-Tracker/README.md

 The central dashboard displays essential metrics for the active month, including total income, total expenditure, net savings, and the overall savings rate.
 It also calculates a daily safe-to-spend runway, showing the remaining discretionary budget distributed across the remaining days of the billing cycle.

 ### Month-over-Month Comparisons
-A dedicated summary compares current income, expenses, and net savings against the preceding month, presenting variance in both absolute currency amounts and percentages.
+A summary compares current income, expenses, and net savings against the preceding month, presenting variance in both absolute currency amounts and percentages.

 ### One-Tap Transaction Logging
 The interface provides preset shortcuts for frequent routine expenses (such as dining, fuel, and groceries).
 An undo mechanism remains active for six seconds after entry to reverse accidental submissions.